multiplexcuriosus/spice_up_coordinator/README.md

 Install Foundationpose:
 1. Install conda or mamba
 2. Install cuda toolkit & runtime:
-**Very important: do not install anything cuda related that has a version number not equal to 11.8**
+**Very important: do not install any package with cuda in the name into the conda venv that has a version number not equal to 11.8**
 ```
 mamba install nvidia/label/cuda-11.8.0::cuda-toolkit -c nvidia/label/cuda-11.8.0
 mamba install nvidia/label/cuda-11.8.0::cuda-runtime -c nvidia/label/cuda-11.8.0